Cultural Consideration – Following cultural etiquette needs to be paid attention while traveling in

-Always circumambulate Gompas and other religious sites clockwise, thus keeping shrines and chortens to your right.
+Always circumambulate Gompas and other religious sites clockwise, thus keeping shrines and shortens to your right.

 Do not touch or remove anything on an altar.

 Do not take photographs during a prayer meeting.
-At other times always ask permission to take photograph, especially one using flash.
+At other times always ask permission to take photographs, especially one using flash.
 The larger monasteries charge photography fees.

 Do not wear shorts or short skirts in a monastery.

 Take your hat off when you go into a chapel.

 Do not eat dog, donkey and horse meat in Tibet.